dannyjalon/SprayCVSolver-dodecane-air/README.md

 This project provides a comprehensive suite for the one-dimensional numerical simulation of two-phase (liquid spray/gas) detonations.
 It implements a ZND model that accounts for droplet evaporation and simplified one-step chemical kinetics.

-The suite receives the following target value parameters, either from experiments or numerical simulations, and runs a calibration procedure to best match these values.
+The suite receives the following target value parameters, either from experiments or numerical simulations, and runs a calibration procedure to best match these values:
 * Detonation velocity, Dcj, in m/s.
 * von Neumann temperature, TvN, in K.
 * Chapman-Jouguet temperature, Tcj, in K.
 * Induction length, Lind, in mm.
 * Activation Energy, Ea, in J/mol.

-The suite also receives an image of the soot foil (experiments or numerical) and measures the mean cell height or width.
+The suite also receives the target cell size (height or width) in centimeters.

 2. Features
 * 1D Two-Phase ZND Model: Simulates the detonation structure, including gas and droplet phases.